Azure/Avere/src/go/cmd/cachewarmer/README.md

 # CacheWarmer - run the cache warmer daemon

-The CacheWarmer provides a method for warming an Avere Cache Filer.
-This may be use for the HPC Cache or the Avere vFXT for Azure.
-An example of how to deploy this is described in the [Terraform CacheWarmer example](../../../terraform/examples/vfxt/cachewarmer).
+The CacheWarmer provides a method for warming a cache filer.
+This may be use for the [Azure HPC Cache](https://azure.microsoft.com/services/hpc-cache/) or the [Avere vFXT for Azure](https://docs.microsoft.com/en-us/azure/avere-vfxt/).
+An example of how to deploy this is described in either the [Terraform CacheWarmer for Azure HPC Cache](../../../terraform/examples/HPC%20Cache/cachewarmer) or the [Terraform CacheWarmer for Avere vFXT for Azure](../../../terraform/examples/vfxt/cachewarmer) examples.

 The components of the cache warmer are the following:
-1. `cachewarmer-jobsubmitter` - submits the jobs for the cachewarmer
+1. `cachewarmer-jobsubmitter` - submits the jobs for the cachewarmer.
+This can be blocking or noblocking on the completion of the warming job.
-2. `cachewarmer-manager` - reads jobs, and produces "warm" jobs for each sub directory
+2. `cachewarmer-manager` - reads jobs from job files submitted to the '.cachewarmjob' directory, and produces "warm" jobs for each sub directory.
 3. `cachewarmer-worker` - reads files in parallel as specified from the cachewarmer-worker jobs.

 ## Installation Instructions for Linux